 9. Lasso Security

-Lasso Security focuses exclusively on security threats rather than general governance—featuring dedicated real-time threat detection for prompt injection and command injection.
+Lasso Security focuses on security threats rather than general governance, featuring dedicated real-time threat detection for prompt injection and command injection.

 Security-Specialized Approach:

 MCP server reputation scoring evaluates servers before loading, blocking risky tools automatically.
 PII masking through Presidio integration prevents sensitive data from reaching AI models.
-The trade-off is 100-250ms latency overhead from security scanning—significant compared to sub-5ms performance gateways.
+The trade-off is added latency overhead from security scanning, which can be significant compared with low-latency performance gateways.

 Key Capabilities: